Buckling: Bicycle wheels

 A conventional bicycle wheel consists of a thin rim kept under high compressive stress by the (roughly normal) inward pull of a large number of spokes.
 It can be considered as a loaded column that has been bent into a circle.
 If spoke tension is increased beyond a safe level or if part of the rim is subject to a certain lateral force, the wheel spontaneously fails into a characteristic saddle shape (sometimes called a "taco" or a "pringle") like a three-dimensional Euler column.
 If this is a purely elastic deformation the rim will resume its proper plane shape if spoke tension is reduced or a lateral force from the opposite direction is applied.

 Roads

 Buckling is a failure mode in pavement materials, primarily with concrete, since asphalt is more flexible.
 Radiant heat from the sun is absorbed in the road surface, causing it to expand, forcing adjacent pieces to push against each other.
 If the stress is sufficient, the pavement can lift and crack without warning.
 Traversing a buckled section can be jarring to automobile drivers, described as running over a speed hump at highway speeds.

 Rail tracks

 Similarly, rail tracks also expand when heated, and can fail by buckling, a phenomenon called sun kink.
 It is more common for rails to move laterally, often pulling the underlying ties (sleepers) along.

+Sun kink can lead to railroads drastically reducing the speed of trains, leading to delays and cancellations.
+This is done to avoid derailment.
+Intensifying heat waves due to climate change doubled the number of hours of heat related delays in 2023, compared to 2018.

 These accidents were deemed to be sun kink-related (more information available at List of rail accidents (2000–2009)):